Echoshard/WaveformVideoMaker/README.md

 - It's using MoviePy isn't exactly fast but saves doing a frame every save.
 It usually takes about 3 times the length of the video to process. you can check it's progress in the console.

-- At this time I won't be adding too many new features.

 - Background videos must loop correctly or be longer then your audio